Save and name a spreadsheet in Numbers on Mac

 Click anywhere in the spreadsheet window to make it active, then choose File > Save (from the File menu at the top of your screen).

 Enter a name in the Save As field, then enter one or more tags (optional).

-If you want the spreadsheet to appear on all your devices set up with iCloud Drive, save the spreadsheet in the Numbers folder in iCloud Drive.
+If you want the spreadsheet to appear on all of your devices set up with iCloud Drive, save the spreadsheet in the Numbers folder in iCloud Drive.
 (To see this option, iCloud Drive must be set up on your Mac.)

-To create a new folder for the spreadsheet, choose a location for the folder, then click New Folder at the bottom of the Save As dialogue.
+To create a new folder for the spreadsheet, choose a location for the folder, then click New Folder at the bottom of the Save As dialog.
 Enter a name for the folder, then click Create.